Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 2 Results

 - Eliminated – Mirror Image

-The Dunkin’ Save vote is now closed and the act that America put through to the semifinals is Evie Clair.
-They were showing the voting numbers during the show and she was way ahead, so not shocked by this one.
+The Dunkin’ Save vote was now closed and the act that America put through to the semifinals was Evie Clair.
+They were showing the voting numbers during the show and she was way ahead.

 RT because @evieclair got the #DunkinSave and is heading to the Semifinals thanks to YOU! #AGTResults pic.twitter.com/9D22M9aZG2